wlonkly/jabber-logger/README.md

 falebot-ruby
 ============

-A non-Hubot, Ruby version of falebot, which will hopefully allow more native filtering
+A standalone version of the Hubot fale-bot.
+To use, copy "config-example.yml" to "config.yml" and run.